Skip to Content

 My thoughts on Cosmopolitan

-To be honest I was one of those girls who ordered a Cosmo in my early drinking years, thinking I was going to enjoy it and and I’d look classy.
-Well I didn’t like it; way too sour and that was overwhelming.
+To be honest I was one of those girls who ordered a Cosmo in my early drinking years, thinking I was going to enjoy it and I’d look classy.
+Well, I didn’t like it; way too sour and that was overwhelming.
 Then a few years later I tried making my own – still can’t say I enjoy it.
 My husband seemed to get along better with it, he actually enjoys sours so there’s that.

 This is just me and my tastes.
 If you’re someone who enjoys vodka sours then you might love a Cosmopolitan.
 It’s sour, has the tiniest hint of sweetness, and the lime juice puts a nice spin on everything (as opposed to lemon juice).
 The cranberry juice really fools you into thinking this is going to be a sweet drink.
 The orange liqueur is a nice touch but I think the lime juice cuts through it too much; you absolutely need the orange peel to feel any orange in this.